Your Visit to Highland Family Medicine

 For safety reasons, patients on Buprenorphine can not also be taking Benzodiazepines.

-If you wish to receive care with Buprenorphine at Highland Family Medicine, please complete the intake forms: Suboxone Packet,and when completed please drop it off to Highland Family Medicine.
-Please also have your counselor fill out our Counselor Questionnaire, and when completed please drop it off to Highland Family Medicine.
-For more information, please contact the office at 585-324-4527.
+If you wish to receive care with Buprenorphine at Highland Family Medicine, please complete the intake forms: Suboxone Packet, and when completed please drop it off to Highland Family Medicine.
+Please also have your counselor fill out our Counselor Questionnaire, and when completed please have them fax it back to 585-442-8319.
+For more information, please contact the Suboxone Intake Coordinator at 585-324-4527, or via email.

 We use Strong Hospital for adults & children requiring hospitalization and Highland Hospital for newborns requiring hospitalization.
 Your family physician will maintain contact with you during your hospitalization.
 In addition, a faculty physician will be involved in your hospital care.
 If you are admitted to another area hospital, your primary care physician will be unable to care for you during your hospitalization.